larsrohwedder/larsrohwedder.github.io/teaching/dm898-25/exam.md

 - Treewidth
     - Important: you know the basic definitions (path decomposition, tree decomposition), are able to construct a path/tree decomposition for a given graph, can explain (on a high level) how to apply dynamic programming on path/tree decompositions, you know Courcelle's Theorem, you can model problems in monadic second order logic
     - Less important: reciting details of the proof of recurrences
+- Randomized Algorithms
+    - Important: you know the basic definitions (Monte-Carlo Algorithm), are able to relate success probability to running time, understand how Color-Coding can be used to simplify parameterized problems, can explain on a high level why walk-SAT is faster than naive enumeration
+    - Less important: reciting technical calculations in the k-SAT algorithm
+- Fine-Grained Complexity
+    - Important: you understand how prove conditional running time lower bounds can be proven for polynomial time solvable problems.
+You know the definition of SETH and can give examples of consequences and how they are obtained on a high level
+    - Less important: The results derived from SETH that we did not prove

 ## Summary of randomly drawn topic
 - You will briefly (6-8 minutes) explain a randomly drawn topic.
 You can use the blackboard/whiteboard